 Sandbox resources

-• Profile: an organization-wide configuration that defines what a sandbox can request, including container image, runtime class, compute shape, namespace, ingress and egress, and pod placement.
+The following list summarizes the four user-managed resources.
+The deeper interactions of profiles, bindings, and overrides live on Understanding profiles.- Profile: an organization-wide configuration that defines what a sandbox can request, including container image, runtime class, compute shape, namespace, ingress and egress, and pod placement.
 Profiles are stored in the control plane and identified by a UUID.
 To author one, see Configure a sandbox profile.
-The API stores them as ProfileTemplate resources, so SDK and REST fields use the profile_template_id name.
+The API stores them as

-• Managed runner: a CoreWeave-operated component running inside one of your CKS clusters.
+ProfileTemplateresources, so SDK and REST fields use theprofile_template_idname. - Managed runner: a CoreWeave-operated component that runs inside one of your CKS clusters.
 The runner places, supervises, and tears down sandbox pods on that cluster.
-Each cluster hosts at most one managed runner, which CoreWeave keeps up to date on the RELEASE_CHANNEL_STABLE or RELEASE_CHANNEL_RAPID channel you select.
+Each cluster hosts at most one managed runner, which CoreWeave keeps up to date on the

-The gateway is not a resource you create or own.
-It is a CoreWeave service at atc.cw-sandbox.com that authenticates every client call, picks an eligible runner to host the sandbox, and forwards traffic between the client and the runner that owns each sandbox.
-Clients never speak to a runner directly.
+atc.cw-sandbox.com that authenticates every client call, picks an eligible runner to host the sandbox, and forwards traffic between the client and the runner that owns each sandbox.
+Clients never connect to a runner directly.

 Key constraints

-• A runner must have at least one binding, and exactly one of its bindings must be is_default: true.
+- A runner must have at least one binding, and exactly one of its bindings must be

 Resource relationships